Azure-Samples/communication-services-javascript-quickstarts/chat-openai-sample/README.md

 This sample application demonstrates how to integrate Azure Communication Services Chat SDK with Azure OpenAI Service to enable intelligent message analysis.
 The application listens for a user message, processes the text through the Azure OpenAI Service, and generates appropriate analysis.
 Or optionally, developers can replace the logic with their own AI model for message analysis.

-- app.ts - Node JS application providing HTTP endpoints for message analysis (including EventGrid webhook endpoint)
+- app.ts - Node JS application providing HTTP endpoints for message analysis (including Event Grid webhook endpoint)
 - client.ts - script to setup chat messages and test HTTP endpoints locally for message analysis

 ## Prerequisites